Overall ranking: 5th out of 126 in the Complete University Guide this year.

 Vital statistics: England's third oldest university has a strong collegiate system.
 With its academic reputation, venerable traditions and college set-up, it attracts top-notch applicants.
 Two-thirds of the over 12,000 students come from the state sector and one-third from private schools.
 Social life (although not teaching) revolves around colleges which are all co-ed.
 Most students live out of college for at least a year.
 Durham is one of 24 Russell Group universities, dedicated to the highest levels of academic excellence.

 Added value: The new Palatine Centre officially opened in October 2012 as part of a wider £100m investment in facilities that included an expansion of the recently renamed Bill Bryson Library (in honour of their last chancellor).
 The Graham Sports Centre has also benefited from an injection of funds and boasts one of only three indoor powered rowing tanks in the UK.
 During 2014, the Department of History building, part of Elvet Riverside and the Bill Bryson Library are undergoing a major refurbishment.
 Big rowing events include the annual boat race against Newcastle University on the River Tyne and the age-old Durham Regatta.
 Comprehensive welfare provision includes student representatives and a personal tutor system in colleges.

-Graduate prospects: Place 6th with 82.4% entering graduate employment.
+Graduate prospects: Place 16th with 79.5 per cent entering graduate employment.

 Any accommodation?
 Yes- the 15 undergraduate colleges offer accommodation for first year students, with some providing rooms for second and third years too.
 The cost varies depending on whether you opt for accommodation on the basis of self catering, part or fully catered lets.
 Some students at University College live in the castle for their first year- the Great Hall of which was used as a film set for Harry Potter.